What Is a Global Capability Center (GCC)? The Complete 2026 Guide

 Year 1 total operating costUSD 400,000–900,000USD 1.2M–4M

-GCCX proprietary data from 27+ GCC setups shows that companies using the Nano GCC model recover setup costs within 14 months on average, compared to 22–28 months for companies using traditional setup approaches.
+Bengaluru adds approximately 12–18% to talent costs.
+GCCX data across 27+ GCC setups shows that companies using the Nano GCC model recover setup costs within 14 months on average, compared to 22–28 months using traditional approaches.
+See the GCCX pricing page for a detailed cost breakdown.

 The Case for Acting Now: GCCs as a 2026 Competitive Advantage

 The critical decisions are model selection, city choice, and leadership hiring.
 Getting those three right determines whether your GCC becomes a competitive asset or an operational distraction.
+Business process outsourcing and shared services models have their place, but for companies that want IP control and long-term cost efficiency, a captive GCC is the stronger structural choice.

 FAQ’s

-How long does it take to set up a GCC in India?
+2.How long does it take to set up a GCC in India?

-What is the difference between a GCC and outsourcing?
+3.What is the difference between a GCC and business process outsourcing?

-How much does it cost to set up a GCC in India in 2026?
+6.How much does it cost to set up a GCC in India in 2026?

-Can a company set up a GCC in India without incorporating a local entity?
+7.Can a company hire in India without incorporating a local entity?

 “Ready to Build Your Global Capability Center with GCCX Global?”